 where $\textrm{GCN}(\cdot)$ denotes the $g$-layer graph convolutions.

-Since the linguistic features from different semantic roles are correlated, we build an adaptive linguistic feature fusion module that receives features from different semantic roles and learns a global context embedding, then this embedding is used to recalibrate the input features from different semantic roles, shown in Fig. \ref{Fig8}.
-The linguistic features of nodes learned from semantic GCN are $\{L^e_1, L_2^e, L_3^e, L_4^e\}=\{L^e, L_s^e, L_r^e, L_o^e\}$, where $L^e_k\in \mathbb{R}^{2d} (k=1,\cdots,4$).
-To utilize the correlation among linguistic features, we concatenate these linguistic features and get joint representations $G_u^k$ for each semantic role $L^e_k$ through a fully-connected layer:
+As the linguistic features from different semantic roles are correlated, we have built an adaptive linguistic feature fusion module that receives features from different semantic roles and learns a global context embedding.
+This embedding is then used to recalibrate the input features from different semantic roles, as shown in Fig. \ref{Fig8}.
+The linguistic features of nodes learned from semantic GCN are denoted as $\{L^e_1, L_2^e, L_3^e, L_4^e\}=\{L^e, L_s^e, L_r^e, L_o^e\}$, where $L^e_k\in \mathbb{R}^{2d} (k=1,\cdots,4$).
+To leverage the correlation among linguistic features, we concatenate them and obtain joint representations $G_u^k$ for each semantic role $L^e_k$ by passing them through a fully-connected layer:

 where $[\cdot,\cdot]$ denotes the concatenation operation, $G_u^k\in \mathbb{R}^{d_{u}}$ denotes the joint representation, $W_{s}^k$ and $b_{s}^k$ are weights and bias of the fully-connected layer.
 We choose $d_{u}=d$ to restrict the model capacity and increase its generalization ability.
-To make use of the global context information aggregated in the joint representations $G_{u}^k$, we predict excitation signal for it via a fully-connected layer:
+To utilize the global context information aggregated in the joint representations $G_{u}^k$, we predict an excitation signal for them via a fully-connected layer:

-where $W_{e}^k$ and $b_{e}^k$ are weights and biases of the fully-connected layer.
-After obtaining the excitation signal $E^k\in \mathbb{R}^{c}$, we use it to recalibrate the input feature $L^e_k$ adaptively by a simple gating mechanism:
+where $W_{e}^k$ and $b_{e}^k$ are the weights and biases of the fully-connected layer.
+After obtaining the excitation signal $E^k\in \mathbb{R}^{c}$, we use it to adaptively recalibrate the input feature $L^e_k$ by a simple gating mechanism: